amnis-dev/amnis-design/packages/amnis-display/README.md

 # Amnis Display

-A series of core components used to present data in various ways.
+A series of core components used to present data or feedback in various ways.